Accelerated grey matter degeneration in relapsing remitting multiple sclerosis

 Background

 Grey matter (GM) atrophy has been suggested as the most accurate marker of neurodegeneration in multiple sclerosis (MS) progression.
-At the same time, few studies have examined regional atrophy longitudinally and how it correlates to different clinical domains.
+However, long-term comparisons between MS and healthy controls (HC) are rare, and the most significantly atrophying brain regions and their clinical importance still need robust and longitudinal validation.

 Methods

-We used two relapsing remitting MS (RRMS) cohorts (N=250, T 1 w-scans=940) sampled for up to 12 years to map grey matter atrophy localisation, compare the examined patterns with six age-matched healthy control (HC) cohorts (N=31,427, T 1 w-scans=32,793), and associate the observed atrophy pattern with disability, cognitive decline and fatigue, measured with the Expanded Disability Status Scale (EDSS), Paced Auditory Serial Addition Test (PASAT), and Fatigue Severity Scale (FSS).
+This multi-cohort longitudinal observational study used two relapsing remitting MS (RRMS) cohorts (N=386, T 1 w-scans=940) sampled for up to 12 years to map grey matter atrophy localisation and disease progression (Expanded Disability Status Scale (EDSS), Paced Auditory Serial Addition Test (PASAT), Fatigue Severity Scale (FSS)).
+The identified region-specific significant atrophy was compared with 2,163 HCs (T 1 w-scans=4,326).

 Results

-Our findings indicate accelerated, early GM atrophy in people with RRMS, specific to the frontal lobes, which is more pronounced than in older HCs and uniquely related to disability-progression.
-These results suggest frontal lobe atrophy as an imaging biomarker in future MS-trials.
+Our findings indicate accelerated GM atrophy in people with RRMS, specific to the SFL and thalamus and related to disability-progression.
+These results can inform further studies examining the role of thalamic and SFC atrophy as MS-biomarkers.

 What is already known on this topic